andrewvaughan/uhppote-rfid/.github/CONTRIBUTING.md

 # Contributing

-The RFID Python module would not exist without its contributors, and we welcome you to join us in our endeavor.
-This guide is intended for anyone who wants to contribute to [The RFID Python module][project-url].
+The UHPPOTE RFID module Python module would not exist without its contributors, and we welcome you to join us in our endeavor.
+This guide is intended for anyone who wants to contribute to [The UHPPOTE RFID module Python module][project-url].
 Please read this document carefully before contributing, as it answers many of the questions that new contributors have when first working with our projects.